carpentries/lesson-development-training/episodes/03-audience.md

    It is vital that misconceptions are identified and corrected early on, before learners try to incorporate new knowledge into a broken mental model.
 2. People at different stages of this process need to be taught differently.
-   For example, novices will learn more from lessons that include worked examples, but the same approach may actually hinder learning for competent practitioners.
+   For example, novices will learn more from lessons that include worked examples and are more tutorial-like i.e. focused on a specific task, with step-by-step explanations of the process, but without a lot of extra information that is not directly relevant.
+   However, the same approach may actually hinder learning for competent practitioners who may be distracted by a step-by-step explanation of something they already have the prior knowledge to understand on their own.
+   For learners at this level of expertise, lessons which include activities offering learners the freedom to explore options and develop their own solutions, are likely to be more effective.

 ### Motivation